Please refer to this page often to see what we are working on in the classroom.

 Writing is such a wonderful part of our day.
 Our next unit of study will be letter writing.
 We will culminate this unit with writing a letter to deployed troops through "Operation Gratitude."
 We learned about this through our Scholastic News and we hope to hear back from some of them.

 The class seems to be having fun with our third module about place value.
 They seem to be getting a stronger grasp of this concept.
 We will continue to work on this module using manipulatives and our place value numbers and charts.

 Our interactive computer program, FAST Math will help to practice addition and subtraction number facts throughout the week.

 Houghton Mifflin Science program will focus on three areas of science: Plants, Animals and Living Things, The Earth's Surface and Matter and Energy.
-You will receive information so that you may access the online texts used with the program.
-Our first unit is Plants.
-The class will learn what all living things need to survive.
+In preparation for our visit from the Nature Company, we will begin to focus on different types of animals, their life cycles and adaptations that help them to survive.